Tips found at this webpage are related to the following issues:

 - relation of the stay to your dissertation (write name of your dissertation, its theme/content and its relation to the scholarship stay), or relation of the stay to your teaching and/or research/artistic activity;

-- write, what is your (carrier) goal, what do you want to achieve and what do you want to gain by the scholarship stay;
+- write, what is your (career) goal, what do you want to achieve and what do you want to gain by the scholarship stay;

 - write, how are your current studies and/or teaching/research/artistic activities related to your study and/or teaching/research/artistic intentions at your host institution in Slovakia;

-- write, how will you use the results of your stay after your return to your home institution and how will you use them in your further education/research/carrier.
+- write, how will you use the results of your stay after your return to your home institution and how will you use them in your further education/research/career.

 Programme of the stay